,

 Hannah is a yoga teacher and DJ whose offerings are rooted in reconnection—to ourselves, each other, and the earth.
 Her classes delicately blend asana with elements of yogic philosophy, inviting you into a space of intimate communication with the self.
 She believes that through sacred practice, we can return to this interconnected web of life, both on and beyond the mat - calling us home to ourselves.
 Originally rooted in the traditional style of Ashtanga yoga, Hannah has grown to connect with practices that contrast her fast-paced external world - through slow intentional flows, she provides a spacious, gentle reset to marinate in.

-• Harry Sheasby +
+• Hannah Whitwam +

 • Jess Owen +

-Hatha Flow
+Joy Flow

 Monday | 1830